TessaHayden/pig-dice/README.md

 How will information be collected from the user?
 How will it be displayed?
 > Information will be collected with the score object and displayed in a div

+Describe dieRoller()

+Test: "It should choose a random, whole number between 1 and 6."
+Code:
+Math.floor(Math.random() * 6);
+Expected Output: A number between and including, 1 to 6, in random patterns.

 Describe currentPlayer();

 Test: "It should determine if a player is rolling."